Kerry-Anne Johnston is a true philanthropist with a giving and humanitarian heart.

 A philanthropist, a mother to one son and stepmother to three children and a grandmother, Kerry-Anne is passionate about helping those in need and making a difference.

 Alana generously gave her time as a volunteer for 6 months to help launch the Charlie Teo Foundation.
 She has over 10 years’ experience as a lawyer working as a Senior Associate in a top-tier law firm, in-house with not-for-profit organisations and more recently as an executive of a tech company improving access to justice.
-Alana has a genuine dedication to helping charities and start-ups build good governance and for engaging the community to make a real impact on improving cancer treatments.
+Alana has a genuine dedication to helping charities and start-ups build good governance and for engaging the community to make a real impact by improving cancer treatments.

 Alana was awarded a scholarship for the 2018 Young Leaders Forum, a global leadership development program.
 She is a Graduate of the AICD’s Company Directors Course and is admitted to practice in the NSW Supreme Court, Federal Court of Australia and High Court of Australia.
 Alana holds a Law degree with first class honours and a Communications degree in Journalism from UTS.